ILLINOIS STATE ARCHIVES

 Historical Records Preservation Grant Program Winners

-The Illinois State Historical Records Advisory Board has awarded Historical Records Preservation Grants totaling $15,750 to six Illinois historical records repositories to develop and/or carry out projects that will lead to enhanced online access.
+The Illinois State Historical Records Advisory Board has awarded Historical Records Preservation Grants totaling $15,817 to four Illinois historical records repositories to develop and/or carry out projects that will lead to enhanced online access.
 The following organizations received grants for their historical records projects.

-Funding for the grants was provided by a State Board Programming Grant from the National Historical Publications and Records Commission (NHPRC).
+Funding for the ISHRAB Historical Records Preservation Grant program was provided by a State Board Programming grant from the National Historical Publications and Records Commission.